-In Italian, there is a present conditional (condizionale presente) and a past conditional (condizionale passato o composto)
+In Italian, there are two types of conditionals: the present conditional (condizionale presente) and the past conditional (condizionale passato or composto).

 farei | Present Conditional | I’d do, I would do |